microsoft/vscode-dev-containers/containers/cpp-mariadb/README.md

 | *Languages, platforms* | C++ |

 ## Using this definition
 This definition creates two containers, one for C++ and one for MariaDB (MySQL).
 VS Code will attach to the C++ dev container, and from within that container the MariaDB container will be available on **`localhost`** port 3306.
 The `.env` file sets the default credentials for the MariaDB Database.
-The default database is named `mariadb` with a user of `mariadb` whose password is `mariadb`, and if desired this may be changed in `.devcontainer.json` and `.env`.
+The default database is named `mariadb` with a user of `mariadb` whose password is `mariadb`, and if desired this may be changed in `.env`.
 Data is stored in a volume named `mariadb-data`.

 While the definition itself works unmodified, you can select the version of Debian or Ubuntu the container uses by updating the `VARIANT` arg in `.devcontainer/docker-compose.yml` (and rebuilding if you've already created the container).